redstone99/hass-alert2/README.md

 - **Native event-based alerting**.
 No need to approximate it with conditions and time windows.
 - **Template conditions**.
 No need for extra binary sensors.
 Also means the logic for an alert is in one place in your config file, which makes it easier to manage.
 - **Snooze / disable / throttle notifications**.
 Handy for noisy sensors or while developing your alerts.
+- **Template notifiers**.
+Dynamically specify who gets notified.
+- **Generator patterns**.
+Dynamically define multiple similar alerts, with wildcard support.
+- **Manage alerts in UI**.
+Create or edit alerts via the UI.
+Reload YAML via the UI without restarting HA.
 - **Persistent notification details**.
 In your HA dashboard, you can view past alert firings as well as the message text sent in notifications.
-- **Custom frontend card**.
-Makes it easier to view and manage recent alerts.
+- **Custom frontend cards**.
+Makes it easier to view and manage alerts.
 - **Hysteresis**.
 Reduce spurious alerts as sensors fluctuate.
-- **Template notifiers**.
-Dynamically specify who gets notified.
-- **Generator patterns**.
-Dynamically define multiple similar alerts, with wildcard support.
-- **YAML reload**.
-Update your alert2 config without restarting HA.

 Suggestions welcome!
 Start a [Discussion](https://github.com/redstone99/hass-alert2/discussions) or file an [Issue](https://github.com/redstone99/hass-alert2/issues).
 Or follow the [development thread](https://community.home-assistant.io/t/alert2-a-new-alerting-component).